OfficeDev/office-js-docs-pr/docs/outlook/one-outlook.md

 ## Test your add-in in the new Outlook on Windows

 Test your Outlook web add-in in the new Outlook on Windows today!
-To switch to the new Outlook on Windows that's in preview, you must meet the following requirements.
+To switch to the new Outlook on Windows, you must meet the following requirements.

 - Have a Microsoft 365 work or school account connected to Exchange Online.
 The new client doesn't currently support on-premises, hybrid, or sovereign Exchange accounts.